DoginUwU/Anime-Decensoring/README.md

 A deep learning-based tool to automatically replace censored artwork in hentai with plausible reconstructions.

-The user colors cencored regions green in an image editing program like GIMP or Photoshop.
+The user colors cencored regions green in an image editing our program.
 A neural network fills in the censored regions.

 Anime-Decensoring has a pre-built binary for Windows 64-bit available [here](https://github.com/DoginUwU/Anime-Decensoring/releases/latest).